MuhammadNafishGinanjar/Conveyor-Belt-System-Simulation-in-Unity/README.md

 A simple conveyor belt simulation built with Unity, featuring object spawning, adjustable conveyor speed, and start/stop control.
 This project is ideal for demonstrating basic automation concepts or prototyping low-poly factory environments.

+**Note**: This project has not yet been implemented with Arduino integration.

 ## 🎮 Key Features

 - 🧱 **Spawn Objects**